-A paleontologist studies the fossilized remnants of all different types of organisms like plants, animals and every single-celled living being.
-A paleontologist is highly interested in understanding the historical past of organic life on this planet.
+A palaeontologist is a scientist who studies the history of life on Earth by analyzing fossilized remnants of all different types of organisms like plants, animals and every single-celled living being.
+A palaeontologist is highly interested in understanding the historical past of organic life on this planet.
 A Paleontologist studies the interactions and relationships within the extinct plants and animals with their relatives living in the present age.
 They examine the intricacies of fossils, applying each of them together, to unravel different layers of history that engendered life on earth.
 While attempting to investigate the events of the past that led to the extinction, they try to employ their scientific deductions to the events of extinction happening today.

 It is true that you need a degree to become a Paleontologist but alongside you need to inhabit skills to correspond to the requirements of the domain.
 For instance, you need to develop data analysis skills to make precise conclusions about your scientific findings in the field.
 Take a look, you may want to add them to your list.

 - An extraordinary knowledge of mathematics to so that making data analysis is not a problem..